dongjin-seo2020/1DFreeFormDQN/README.md

 multiple angles / wavelengths learned by a single network

 The performance was checked for: wavelength of 900nm, 1000nm, 1100nm / deflection angle of 50°, 60°, 70°.
 Please refer to the paper(link) for further information.

-FC: learns the correlation of inputs and infers the maximum Q action (stabilized by Q network & Target Q network)

 ## algorithm